A Semi-Orthogonal Decomposition Theorem for Weighted Blowups: Introduction

 Weighted (stacky) blowups have been getting a lot of attention in recent years, prominently as a tool for improving the efficiency of classical algorithms.
 For example, they have been used by Abramovich, Temkin and Włodarczyk in \cite{Abramovich_2024} to improve Hironaka's resolution of singularities in characteristic zero.
 Examples of weighted blowups include usual blowups and the root stack construction of Cadman \cite{root_stax}.
 We refer the reader to \cite{QuekRydh} for more background.

 A natural question to ask is how a given invariant changes after a weighted blowup.
 For the integral Chow ring, this has been answered by Arena, Obinna and Abramovich in \cite{chow_ring_blowups}.
-In this paper, we consider various (quasi-)coherent derived categories.
+As the first result of this paper, we consider various (quasi-)coherent derived categories.
 We prove: \begin{theorem} Fix $\mathbf{d} =(d_0,...,d_n)$ a tuple of positive integers.
-Let $X$ be a quasi-compact algebraic stack and let $\cal{A} = \bigoplus_{d\geq 0}\I_d t^d$ be a Koszul-regular Rees algebra (Definition \ref{definition-regularity}) on $X$, that smooth-locally is of the form $\sum_{i = 0}^n (f_i, d_i)$.
-Let $\X = \Pproj_{\Ox} \cal{A}$ be the blowup of $\cal{A}$ and let $E$ denote the exceptional divisor.
+Let $X$ be a quasi-compact algebraic stack and let $\I_\bullet$ be a Koszul-regular weighted centre on $X$, that smooth-locally is of the form $\sum_{i = 0}^n (f_i, d_i)$.
+Let $\X $ be the blowup of $X$ along $\cal{I}_\bullet$ and let $E$ denote the exceptional divisor.
 Write $Z_i = V(\cal{I}_i)$.
 We have a commutative diagram: Let $\rm{D}$ denote one of $\Dqc$ or $\Perf$ (i.e. perfect complexes).
-Write $\Phi_0^\rm{D}$ for the functor $\pi^*: \rm{D}(X) \rightarrow \Dqc(\X)$ and for any $r < 0$ write $\Phi_r^\D$ for the functor Then there is a semi-orthogonal decomposition with $|\mathbf{d}| := \sum d_i$ summands: Moreover, if $X$ is locally noetherian, then the statement also holds for $\mathrm{D} =\DCoh^-$ and $\rm{D}=\DbCoh$. \end{theorem} In the two extreme cases of a weighted blowup, namely root stacks and usual blowups, Theorem \ref{thm-main} has been established, most recently by Bergh and Schn\"urer (\cite[Theorem C]{ConservDesc}).
+Write $\Phi_0^\rm{D}$ for the functor $L\pi^*: \rm{D}(X) \rightarrow \Dqc(\X)$ and for any $r < 0$ write $\Phi_r^\D$ for the functor Then there is a semi-orthogonal decomposition with $|\mathbf{d}| := \sum d_i$ summands: Moreover, if $X$ is locally noetherian, then the statement also holds for $\mathrm{D} =\DCoh^-$ and $\rm{D}=\DbCoh$. \end{theorem}

+In the two extreme cases of a weighted blowup, namely root stacks and usual blowups, Theorem \ref{thm-main} has been established, most recently by Bergh and Schn\"urer (\cite[Theorem C]{ConservDesc}).
 It is their approach that we will follow.
 However, their argument uses in two crucial ways (namely in establishing that $L\pi^*$ is fully faithful and that $\rm{D}(X)$ is generated by \enquote{just} the right number of elements) that the blowup of an algebraic stack $X$ along a Koszul-regular closed immersion $Z\hookrightarrow X$ of constant codimension (locally) embeds into $\P^{\codim(Z/X)-1}_X$.
 Unfortunately, it is not so clear that the analogue of this fact is true in the weighted case, so their argument is not directly applicable.

-In this paper, we get around the above-mentioned problem by considering a weighted blowup as the $\Pproj$ of an \textit{extended} Rees algebra, in the sense of \cite{QuekRydh}.
-The extended Rees algebra has a particularly attractive description (see Example \ref{eg-h1-regular-extended-rees}) and allows us to work with explicit Koszul complexes.